Can You Run a Pool Pump on Extension Cord? Safety Guide

 Here are the safe, code-compliant options for powering your pool pump:

-1. Install a Dedicated Circuit: Have a licensed electrician run a new 240V circuit from your main panel to the pump location.
+1. Install a Dedicated Circuit: Have a licensed electrician run a new circuit (115V or 240V depending on your pump requirements) from your main panel to the pump location.
 This should include a disconnect switch within sight of the pump and GFCI protection as required by NEC Article 680.

 2. Upgrade Existing Wiring: If you have old wiring that's not GFCI protected or inadequately sized, upgrade it to meet current electrical codes.
-Modern pool installations require 12 AWG wire minimum for most pumps.
+Modern pool installations require wire sizing based on pump amperage and circuit length per current NEC ampacity tables - consult an electrician for proper calculations.

 3. Install a Pool Sub-Panel: For comprehensive pool electrical needs (pump, heater, lights), consider installing a sub-panel near the pool area with multiple dedicated circuits and GFCI protection.